Lightning–Panthers rivalry: First meetings (1993–2002)

-During his tenure as head coach, Neilson downplayed the importance of the rivalry to the successful Panthers team—while using crude language to refer to Lightning fans.
+During his tenure as Panthers head coach, Roger Neilson downplayed the importance of the rivalry while using crude language to refer to Lightning fans.
 "Not being a Floridian, I can't be sure of this, but I think the 'Tampons' [sic], or whatever you call them, that they dislike Miami a lot more than Miami dislikes them.
 They get very upset with Miami.
 I'm talking about Tampa itself as a city, and I think it's the same with the team."